 I also got to live vicariously through newlyweds by writing feature articles for a magazine supplement offered through the San Diego Union Tribune, called Weddings San Diego.

-Other freelance articles have run in The Southern Cross, the official newspaper of the Diocese of San Diego.
+Other freelance articles have appeared in The Southern Cross, the official newspaper of the Diocese of San Diego.
 My favorite assignment was meeting Sr. Helen Prejean at the University of San Diego.
 The piece was titled, “Dead Man Walking Nun Draws Tears, Applause at USD.”
 My oldest daughter accompanied me and took the photos for the piece.
 Now my youngest daughter wants to be a photojournalist so we will be working together on this website and other ventures.